 Say what you like about our nation's largest city - Auckland is officially the warmest area of New Zealand.

-It reclaimed the title in the latest climate summary for last year released by Niwa this week.
+It reclaimed the title in the latest climate summary for last year released by Niwa last week.

 Of the six main centres, Auckland was the warmest, Hamilton was the wettest, Christchurch the driest, Tauranga the sunniest, and Dunedin the coolest and cloudiest.